-We will support developments that are in line with the relevant Arran Economic Strategy.
-All proposals should have a positive impact on the vitality, vibrancy and viability of the island and avoid unacceptable adverse impacts on the environment, amenity or the tourism offer of the area.
+We will support developments that will have a positive impact on the vitality, vibrancy and viability of the island and avoid unacceptable adverse impacts on the environment, amenity or the tourism offer of the area.

 We will promote as a preference, the existing settlement pattern in providing the best-placed locations because these are likely to have access to utilities and services and to ensure the greatest range of employees can access new businesses.